 - Le Jardin: an emerald-colored haven of peace, it seems that you are entering an oasis. https://lejardinmarrakech.com/

 - Les Jardins du Lotus: hidden in the Medina between narrow streets is this restaurant in a restored house of the XIX century.
 The atmosphere of live DJs at night is great and the food is very good.

-Outside the Medina there are many restaurants that I would recommend but I am going to tell you the ones that I think are the most spectacular:
+Outside the Medina there are many restaurantsbut we are going to tell you the ones that we think are the most spectacular: